geoffhigginbottom/tflambdatest/README.md

 'SFx Variables' are used to link to your SignalFx environment for APM

+'Function Names' enable you to change the naming of the functions, useful for testing

     ### AWS Variables ###
     profile = "xxx"
     #region = "2"